90sHack3r/Network-Scanner/README.md

 # Network-Scanner
 IP and Port scanner
-This is a simple python based Network
+This is a simple python based Network Scanner
 Required modules of pyhton: scapy, socket